-In the case of withdrawal from the PhD programme, candidates must inform the PhD Board about their intention as soon as possible.
-Instructions on the procedure are given by Post Lauream Office (041 234 7529).

-In the case of withdrawal from the PhD programme, the future instalments of the scholarship will not be paid.
-In cases such as exclusion from the programme, withdrawal or early discontinuation, the revocation of the scholarship is possible for all instalments paid in the same academic year.
-That is, candidates with scholarship who withdraw from the PhD programme after the beginning of the courses must repay the total sum of the scholarship received during the same academic year.

-If a student withdraws from the PhD programme after having passed all exams, he/she can apply for the Master's degree in Science and Management of Climate Change.
+In the case of withdrawal from the PhD program, candidates must inform the PhD Board about their intention as soon as possible.
+Instructions on the procedure are given by Post Lauream Office (postlauream@unive.it).
+In the case of withdrawal from the PhD program, the future instalments of the scholarship will not be paid.
+In cases such as exclusion from the program, withdrawal or early discontinuation, the revocation of the scholarship is possible for all instalments paid in the same academic year.
+That is, candidates with scholarship who withdraw from the PhD program after the beginning of the courses must repay the total sum of the scholarship received during the same academic year.
+If a student withdraws from the PhD program after having passed all exams, he/she can apply for the Master degree in Science and Management of Climate Change.